Matthew 2:1 clearly says.

 Some theories about the nativity bring up a question of "how did the Shepherds know where in Bethlehem to look" something brought up for both the Migdal Eder theories and supporting the traditional site saying it was a famous rock formation that looked like a Manger.
 However I don't think finding them was difficult because I think only one baby was born in that city that day and it was probably the talk of the town.

 So there is in fact nothing in Luke's account to definitively contradict a theory that Jesus was born in a house that Joseph (or his family) owned.
-Yet I myself was still clouded by these misconceptions when I made all my previous Christmas relevant posts.
+Yet I myself was still clouded by these misconceptions when I made many previous Christmas relevant posts on my retired Prophecy Blog.

 Some theories about the nativity bring up a question of "how did the Shepherds know where in Bethlehem to look" something brought up for both the Migdal Eder theories and supporting the traditional site saying it was a famous rock formation that looked like a Manger.
 However I don't think finding them was difficult because I think only one baby was born in that city that day and it was probably the talk of the town.

 So there is in fact nothing in Luke's account to definitively contradict a theory that Jesus was born in a house that Joseph (or his family) owned.
-Yet I myself was still clouded by these misconceptions when I made all my previous Christmas relevant posts.
+Yet I myself was still clouded by these misconceptions when I made many previous Christmas relevant posts on my retired Prophecy Blog.

 It's possible there was no room in the guest chamber because others of the House of David were also staying there at this time.